Vedic Sanskrit grammar: Stem formation

 If V is the vowel of the zero grade, the guṇa-grade vowel is traditionally thought of as a + V, and the vṛddhi-grade vowel as ā + V.

 Personal endings

 Conjugational endings in Vedic convey person, number, and voice.
 Different forms of the endings are used depending on what tense stem and mood they are attached to.
 Verb stems or the endings themselves may be changed or obscured by sandhi.

 The primary, secondary, perfect and imperative endings are essentially the same as seen in Classic Sanskrit.
 The subjunctive endings can be seen below:

 Primary endings are used with present indicative and future forms.
 Secondary endings are used with the imperfect, conditional, aorist, and optative.
 Perfect, imperative and subjunctive endings are used with the perfect, imperative and subjunctive respectively.
+There are additional 'a' inserted between the root and the ending, often causing an elongation with a root class' other suffux (bhū (bhav) + a + a + ti = bhavāti).